“Most women become menopausal naturally

 What are some menopause symptoms?

-In Symptoms of Menopause: Physical and Emotional Symptoms the (Australian) Jean Hailes for Women’s Health (JH) elaborate on:
+Symptoms of Menopause: Physical Symptoms of Menopause the (Australian) Jean Hailes for Women’s Health (JH) elaborate on:

 - Irregular periods